 Welcome to cripple!
 This is a note about our new website and what we do.

 So what is cripple?
 Cripple is a publishing initiative that supports disabled artists and designers.
 We say that cripple is purposely non-linear because everything about disability and neurodivergence is never a straight path and sometimes a bit all over the map.
 And that’s a good thing—though certainly not easy.
 It’s in how we exist in the world.
-In how our day to day happens.
+And how our day to day unfolds.
 We rarely start at point A and make it to point B without coming across a lot of inaccessibility, the ever impossible medical industrial complex, significant prejudice and all the while being in pain, sick, anxious and so forth.

 Cripple was founded by emily sara (www.emily-sara.com), in the year twenty twenty, during the thick of covid, in bed.
 She’s a queer, neurodivergent, disabled, artist, designer, writer and alt educator and this is a wing of her very hybridized practice.
 She founded cripple while teaching in higher education, recognizing the critical importance of supporting other disabled and neurodivergent artists and designers in bringing their work to life.
-She found that a lot of publishing spheres don’t quite quote unquote “get it” when it comes to work that talks about disability or understanding the access needs of disabled artists and designers.
+She found that a lot of publishing spheres don’t quite quote unquote “get it” when it comes to disability or understanding the diverse access needs of disabled artists and designers.

-We’ve got a lot of projects on deck that aren’t even listed here.
-So, more soon.
-We’re really exciting about our collective future and we hope you’ll join us.
-Please be sure to sign up for our emails under Contact Us (we don’t like getting spam either, no worries, we won’t send out a ton).
+Be sure to sign up for our emails under *Contact Us* (we don’t like getting spam either, no worries, we won’t send out a ton).
 And come visit us on Instagram, YouTube and more.

 X O X O